UA-ResearchComputing-HPC/hpc-documentation/docs/index.md

     === "Puma"
         <img class="img-right" src="assets/images/home/puma.png" title="Puma image" alt="puma" width="200" hspace=50 vspace=20>
         Implemented in the middle of 2020, Puma is the biggest cat yet.
 Similar to Ocelote, it has standard CPU nodes (with 94 cores and 512 GB of memory per node), GPU nodes (with Nvidia V100) and two high-memory nodes (3 TB).
 Local scratch storage increased to ~1.4 TB.
-Puma runs on CentOS 7.
+Puma runs on Rocky Linux 9.

         As is the case for our other supercomputers, we use the RFP process to get the best value for our financial resources, that meet our technical requirements.
 This time Penguin Computing one with AMD processors.
 This is tremendously valuable as each node comes with: